Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-custom-numbered-list-styling.md

 ## What are CSS Counters?

-They are variables controlled by `CSS`, whose values can increment by certain `CSS` rules.
+They are variables controlled by `CSS`, whose values can increment by specific `CSS` rules.

 We can use the following properties in `CSS`.